SamMC-211/CS-440-Project/README.md

     - React

-## Steps for starting off this project
+## Steps for starting off this project (Just so you can recreate what I did if oyu ever want to mess around with it on your own)

 1. Installed Node.js version v24.7.0 (latest at time of writing this) instructions here https://nodejs.org/en/download
 2. Install Vite Build tool using "npm create vite@latest" insturctions here https://vite.dev/guide/